Public Policy & CA Employment Law

 Employees in a broad range of fields, including healthcare practitioners, are now protected from employer retaliation after reporting illegal activity in the workplace.

 Health and Safety Code Section 1278.5 takes this protection a step further by providing whistleblower protections in situations where patient safety is at risk.
-The statute prohibits a health facility from discrimination or retaliation against a patient, employee, member of the medical staff, or other healthcare worker for reporting suspected unsafe patient care or conditions at the facility.
-The statute further provides that if the retaliatory acts occur within 120 days of disclosure, there is a rebuttable presumption that the actions were done in retaliation for the disclosure.
+The statute prohibits a health facility from discrimination or retaliation against a patient, employee, member of the medical staff, or another healthcare worker for reporting suspected unsafe patient care or conditions at the facility.
+The statute further provides that if the retaliatory act occurs within 120 days of disclosure, there is a rebuttable presumption that the actions were done in retaliation for the disclosure.

 Hire a Harvard Attorney for Your Public Policy Case